John Trudell - an American Indian singer-songwriter and poet

 More about John Trudell

 John Trudell was born in 1946 in Omaha, Nebraska.
-He has had a varied life and experiences, including some very traumatic times, and he has drawn upon his past to inspire his writings.
+He had a varied life and experiences, including some very traumatic times, and he drew upon his past to inspire his writings.
 He was in the American Armed forces for a period of four years and served in Vietnam.

 Afterwards he became a front-line political activist from 1969 onward.
 That same year he was a spokesman for the Indians of All Tribes and represented them for their occupation of Alcatraz Island.
 Trudell was also the Chairman of the American Indian Movement from 1972 to 1979.